gokulm/BoltOn/docs/cli.md

     dotnet new bohandler -n <request_name>

-**-n:** Specify request name without Request suffix.
+**-n:** Specify the request name without Request suffix.
 If not specified, the folder name will be used as the handler name

 eg.,